yeksworld/Profit_Software/README.md

 # Profit_Software
-This repository is test about open browser with Robot Framework
+This repository contains open browser tests using the Robot Framework.